OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-At the bottom of the code, we have a dummy function
+At the bottom of the code, we have a dummy function: